 - Differentiation for children with special educational needs

-- The SENDCO successfully gained the national award for SEN co-ordination and attends termly meetings with the local educational authority for special educational needs updates and works as part of a team within the School Trust.
+- The Senco attends termly meetings with the local educational authority for special educational needs updates and works as part of a team within the School Trust.

 - How will my child/young person be included in activities outside this classroom including school trips?